What’s the Story Behind Colorful Chicken Eggs?

 Amazingly, colorful chicken eggs come in shades of blue, green, brown, cream, and even pink.
 Many folks believe that colorful chicken eggs (brown especially) are healthier to eat, but the nutritional value of eggs is directly influenced by the living conditions and lifestyles of the hens.

 Backyard chicken eggs are so popular because hens have more opportunities to forage and diversify their daily diets.

 The Nitty and the Gritty

 Egg color is determined by genetics.
-Because breed is the foremost predictor for egg appearance, brood owners have the ability to choose what they prefer.
+Because the breed is the foremost predictor of egg appearance, brood owners have the ability to choose what they prefer.

 Chicken breeders say that a quick look at a chicken’s ear lobes (yep, you read that right) can indicate what color eggs they’ll lay.
 For example, if the ear lobe is white, chances are their eggs will be, too.
 Hens with red earlobes typically lay brown eggs.
 There are definitely exceptions to this rule, increasing the importance of working with the right breeder.

 Wait!
 There's More

 Eggs are all white in the earliest stages of development as they form inside a hen’s shell gland.
 As the eggs move through the oviduct (a process that takes about a day), pigments are deposited directly onto the shell’s exterior.
 Before hens lay their eggs, the pigment of certain breeds permeates the shell’s exterior and lines the inside of the shell, too.